ali616csayed/CS361_Microservice/README.md

 Once both the server and client are running, you can use the client to interact with the microservice using the following commands:

-View Recipes: Lists all recipes currently stored in the system.
+View Recipes: Lists all recipes currently stored in the system. socket.send_string("VIEW") to the microservice will return all the recipes stored.

-Save Recipe: Adds a new recipe to the system.
+Save Recipe: Adds a new recipe to the system. socket.send_string(f"SAVE {recipe}") to the microservice will save the new recipe.

-Remove Recipe: Deletes a recipe from the system.
+Remove Recipe: Deletes a recipe from the system. socket.send_string(f"REMOVE {recipe}") to the microservice will remove the recipe.

 Exit: Quits the client application.

 Follow the prompts on the client side to select an action and provide necessary inputs such as recipe name.

 # Notes